renovate-bot/khulnasoft-lab-_-ai-assist/README.md

 ### Deploying the Runner Node Pool

 The runner fleet uses a dedicated node pool, `ai-assisted-gitlab-runner-pool`.
-For now (until proper IaC is deployed) this fleet was created with the following `gcloud` command (this is for reference, and only done once-off).
+For now (until proper Infrastructure as Code is deployed), this fleet is created with the following `gcloud` command (this is for reference, and only done once-off).

 This node pool is accessible from within the [Google Cloud Console](https://console.cloud.google.com/kubernetes/nodepool/us-central1-c/ai-assist-test/ai-assisted-gitlab-runner-pool?project=unreview-poc-390200e5).